aakash0210/Covid19-FND/README.md

 # COVID-19 Fake News Detection

 ## Overview

-This repository contains a Jupyter Notebook aimed at detecting fake news related to COVID-19.
+This repository contains a Notebook aimed at detecting fake news related to COVID-19.
 The project involves various tasks such as data preprocessing, model training, and evaluation to create a robust fake news detection system.

-## Description of Code Blocks
+## Code Structure

 ### 1. Installation of Required Packages
 This code block installs the necessary Python packages, including `tweet-preprocessor`, which is used for preprocessing tweets.